$\kappa$-Minkowski as tangent space I: quantum partition of unity: The quantum partition of unity

 \end{proof}

 \paragraph{} We now introduce examples of partition of unity on noncommutative spaces.
-A trivial example is the case where the algebra $\mathcal{A}$ is unital, then $\{1\}$ defines a partition of unity.
-Still, more relevant example are the matrices and the Moyal space.
-Considering the latter, we introduce the, so-called, matrix basis which makes it similar to the former.
-Still, the condition \ref{it:ncpu_supp} is different in the two cases.
+A trivial example in the case of a unital algebra is the set $\{1\}$, which defines a partition of unity.
+Still, more relevant examples are the matrix algebra and the Moyal space.
+In the Moyal space, we introduce the so-called matrix basis which makes it close to a matrix algebra.
+Still, the condition \ref{it:ncpu_supp} is different in the two cases because the matrix basis of Moyal is of infinite dimension.

 \begin{Example} Let $\mathcal{A} = M_N(\mathbb{C})$, the algebra of square complex matrices of size $N$.
 We introduce its canonical basis $\{E_{mn}\}_{m,n \in \{1, \dots, N\}}$, where $E_{mn}$ correspond to the matrix having all zero elements, except the element of line $m$ and column $n$ which is $1$.
 This basis satisfy $E_{mn} E_{kl} = \delta_{nk} E_{ml}$.